-There are both cool season and warm season cover crops.
-If you will not be putting in a fall/winter vegetable garden, planting a cool season cover crop in the early fall will protect the soil during the season and improve it for your spring/summer vegetable garden.
+There are both winter and summer cover crops.
+If you will not be putting in a fall/winter vegetable garden, planting a winter cover crop in the early fall will protect the soil during the season and improve it for your spring/summer vegetable garden.